Master of Public Administration

 Competency #1: To lead and manage in the public interest.

-Learning Goal B: Use management and leadership theories to analyze the design, operation, and governance of public and nonprofit organizations.
+Learning Goal A: Use management and leadership theories to analyze the design, operation, and governance of public and nonprofit organizations.

-Learning Goal C: Develop recommendations to improve the management of public and nonprofit organizations based on multiple analytical frames. (revision – pending approval)
+Learning Goal B: Develop recommendations, based on multiple analytical frames, to improve the management of public and nonprofit organizations and achieve the organizational mission.

 Competency #2: To participate in, and contribute to, the policy process.